Ksakshi123/SpamJobX/README.md

-# 🕵️‍♀️ SpanJobX - Fake Job Detection using Machine Learning
+# 🕵️‍♀️ SpamJobX - Fake Job Detection using Machine Learning

 A trustworthy and explainable machine learning project that detects fake job postings using NLP, classification models, and interactive visualizations.
 Built with real-world datasets, the project empowers job seekers and HR professionals to identify suspicious listings with higher confidence.